sjonesw-lab/Maxtrader/replit.md

 ### Options Engine

-The `Options Engine` generates a grid of strikes, estimates option premiums using a simplified Black-Scholes model for backtesting, and automatically selects optimal options structures (long options, debit spreads, butterflies, broken-wing butterflies) based on risk-reward ratios.
-It simulates P&L over holding periods.
+The `Options Engine` generates a grid of strikes, estimates option premiums using a simplified Black-Scholes model for backtesting, and automatically selects optimal options structures based on risk-reward ratios.
+The engine evaluates **multiple strike prices** for long options (ATM, 1 OTM, 2 OTM, 3 OTM) and compares them against spread structures (debit spreads, butterflies, broken-wing butterflies), selecting whichever provides the best R:R ratio at the target price.
+This strike optimization ensures maximum leverage efficiency for each directional move.

 ### Strategy Layer